langjam/langjam/README.md

 You can use any libraries you'd like to help build your project - lexical analysers, parser generators, codgen framesworks like llvm, you name it.

+## Finding a group

+If you are looking to find a group or chat with other participants, we'll have a public discord that you can join in the week leading up to the first jam.